Arash-11/Simon-Game/README.md

 # Simon-Game

-This project was a part of the online web development courses I was taking.

-It is inspired by the electronic game, "Simon".
+This project was a part of an online web development course I was taking and it is inspired by the electronic game, "Simon".

 ----------------------------------------------------------------------------